bsdeepthi/Bike-Sharing-Assignment/README.md

 ## Acknowledgements
 Give credit here.
-- This project was inspired by...
-- References if any...
-- This project was based on [this tutorial](https://www.example.com).
+- This project was inspired by upgrad session on linear regression
+- References : The Python notebook provided at the end of the linear regression session in upgrad

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by [@bsdeepthi] - feel free to contact me!

 <!-- Optional -->